Quantum Kerr Learning: Abstract

 \section{Abstract}

-Quantum machine learning is a rapidly evolving area that could facilitate important applications for quantum computing and significantly impact data science.
-In our work, we argue that a single Kerr mode might provide some extra quantum enhancements when using quantum kernel methods based on various reasons from complexity theory and physics.
-Furthermore, we establish an experimental protocol, which we call \emph{quantum Kerr learning} based on circuit QED.
-A detailed study using the kernel method, neural tangent kernel theory, first-order perturbation theory of the Kerr non-linearity, and non-perturbative numerical simulations, shows quantum enhancements could happen in terms of the convergence time and the generalization error, while explicit protocols are also constructed for higher-dimensional input data.
+Quantum machine learning is a rapidly evolving field of research that could facilitate important applications for quantum computing and also significantly impact data-driven sciences.
+In our work, based on various arguments from complexity theory and physics, we demonstrate that a single Kerr mode can provide some ``quantum enhancements'' when dealing with kernel-based methods.
+Using kernel properties, neural tangent kernel theory, first-order perturbation theory of the Kerr non-linearity, and non-perturbative numerical simulations, we show that quantum enhancements could happen in terms of convergence time and generalization error.
+Furthermore, we make explicit indications on how higher-dimensional input data could be considered.
+Finally, we propose an experimental protocol, that we call \emph{quantum Kerr learning}, based on circuit QED.

-\emph{Introduction.---}Quantum machine learning, i.e., combining machine learning with the computational power of quantum devices, is an exciting, emerging direction for modern information technology~\cite{huang2020power,abbas2021power,liu2021rigorous,aharonov2022quantum}.
+\emph{Introduction.---}Quantum machine learning, i.e., combining machine learning with the computational power of quantum devices, is an exciting and emerging direction for modern information technology~\cite{huang2020power,abbas2021power,liu2021rigorous,aharonov2022quantum}.
 In the present Noisy Intermediate-Scale Quantum (NISQ) era \cite{preskill2018quantum}, there has been significant progress on quantum machine learning based on variational quantum circuits \cite{schuld2015introduction,biamonte2017quantum,dunjko2018machine,farhi2018classification,cong2019quantum,otten2020quantum,bausch2020recurrent,beer2020training,Mangini_2021,Liu:2021wqr}.
 However, it is still not completely clear, both in theory and practice, if and how a true quantum advantage relative to completely classical-computer based approaches will be achieved \cite{mcclean2018barren,Liu:2021wqr}.